+The Department of East Asian Languages and Cultures offers a Ph.D. degree for interested students.
 Applicants for admission to the Graduate Program are expected to have a bachelor's degree in East Asian Studies or other appropriate fields and knowledge of at least one East Asian language.
-Official scores on the Graduate Record Examination (GRE) are also required and international sudents must also submit their scores on a TOEFL exam taken in the last two years.
-(For more information, please refer to the Graduate School's Proficiency in English Webpage.)
-The Department of East Asian Languages and Cultures accepts applications for admission to the Fall term only.
+Official scores on the Graduate Record Examination (GRE) are also required and international students must also submit their scores on a TOEFL exam taken in the last two years.
+(For more information, please refer to the Graduate School's Proficiency in English webpage.)

 To receive priority consideration for fellowship funding, applications and supporting documents must be received by December 1.

 USC Office of Graduate Admission

 All doctoral students are provided with a competitive funding package in the form of fellowships, research/teaching assistantships, or a combination of these.
 Students also receive full tuition and health insurance benefits.

 The most common offer of admission to the EALC Ph.D. program is five years of funding: often broken up into two years of fellowship and three years of teaching assistantship in the language programs (Chinese, Japanese, and Korean) as well as for the culture and literature courses.
 Students are eligible to apply for various university fellowships such as university-wide fellowships administered by the Graduate School, National Resource Fellowships administered by the East Asian Studies Center, departmental fellowships, and a wide variety of other fellowships.